sebi2805/proiect-tss/README.md

 [![Video Preview](https://img.youtube.com/vi/Ai9dJchoAgs/0.jpg)](https://youtu.be/Ai9dJchoAgs)

+---

+### Why 100% Coverage Isn't Necessary

+The reported 80% coverage for UserManager.py indicates that some lines are not executed by our boundary tests.
+However, this does not mean that our boundary testing is incomplete.
+The missing lines are not related to boundary conditions.

+Since our goal was to validate boundary conditions, achieving 100% coverage is not strictly necessary.
+Instead, our focus is on ensuring that key input constraints are thoroughly tested, which our boundary tests accomplish effectively.

+We validated that extreme and edge-case inputs are properly handled.
+Although we achieved 80% coverage, our tests sufficiently address critical boundary conditions, ensuring robust user validation.

+---

 ## Decision Coverage

 **Purpose:** To verify the application’s behavior at critical decision points (if statements, loops, logical expressions), ensuring that all possible branches (true / false) are tested at least once.